 "Without the factors of tranquility and time, grappa does not find its character."

 Gianfranco "Gian" Berta

-A sense of tradition plays an important role in this profession anyway: grappa alchemist Gianfranco Berta has therefore founded the guild of the "Acquavitieri Italiani" according to the medieval model, of which he is the grand master.
-Master of Ceremonies Samantha Panza designs colourful historical robes for the illustrious knights and ladies of the guild.
+A sense of tradition plays an important role in this profession anyway: Grappa alchemist Gianfranco Berta has therefore founded the guild of the "Acquavitieri Italiani" according to the medieval model.

+"Acquavitieri Italiani, of which he is the grand master.
+Master of Ceremonies Samantha Panza designs colorful historical robes for the illustrious knights and ladies of the guild.
 Foreigners are only admitted if they have made a special contribution as representatives of Italian noble spirits: Reto Vergani is the only Swiss whom the Acquavitieri have ever knighted.
-By his own admission, however, he does not attach any importance to the title "Cavalliere", which is appropriate for his rank.
+By his own admission, however, he does not attach any importance to the title "Cavalliere," which is appropriate to his rank.

 Berta distillery is one of the largest and most prestigious distilleries in Italy.
 Paolo Berta had laid the foundation for the success story of Berta Grappa in the middle of the 20th century.
 Berta Grappa is distilled exclusively from marcs of high quality wine producers.
 Berta purchases the best grape marcs from wine producers in Piedmont and throughout Italy.
 Not only in Italy Berta has a big name.
 Also in Switzerland the Grappa Berta Tre Soli Tre, paolo Berta or Solo Per Gian are drunk.
 The Grappa Berta Solo per Gian is very popular especially in Japan.
 Berta Grappa has managed to make its name known beyond Piedmont and Italy.
 On your next trip to Piedmont or Italy, take a detour to Berta and enjoy a glass of Paolo Berta.